OfficialMarvin/ProofOfRandomness/README.md

 ### 4. Interact with the DApp

-- **Use MetaMask:** Connect to the correct network, generate random numbers, and check the leaderboard.
+- **Use Rainbow:** Connect to the correct network, generate random numbers, and check the leaderboard.

 ## 📜 Smart Contract Overview